Gaming machine licences: new applications and changes to existing licences

 - an application to have the approved number of gaming machines for a licensed premises increased by a significant number (an increase of 10 or more at hotels, an increase of 20 or more at clubs).

-Each of these application types must be accompanied by a community impact statement and a statement of responsible gambling initiatives for the premises.
+Each of these applications must be accompanied by a community impact statement and a statement of responsible service of gambling initiatives for the premises.
 They must also be advertised.

 The advertisement notifies the public of your intention - in relation to the licensed premises - and gives people the chance to comment on your application.